huan/whoru/README.md

 # whoru
-whoru is a command line tool that query name/version/arch of a linux distribution. it's like whoami, who query the uid/name/group of a user.
+whoru is a command line tool that query name/version/arch of a linux distribution. it's like whoami, which query the uid/name/group of a user.

  - WHORU\_DIST   = distribution name
  - WHORU\_VER    = version